georust/rinex/README.md

 ## Known weaknesses :warning:

-- For old files generated prior January 01, 2000:
-if year is encoded on two digits, they get falsely shifted into the 21st century.
-For instance, "95" becomes "2095".
-Other than that, data is correctly parsed.

 - Glonass Time Scale is not known to this day.
 We cannot parse and apply system time corrections from other time scales into the glonass time scale.